 Serving size of mix depends on what's in the mix.

 The first time I created a mix, I did a preliminary measurement step — I mixed together a single serving of all the superfood supplements and measured the total yield.
-(I got 1/2 cup.)
-That's how I figured out to add 1/2 cup of the mix to each smoothie.
+(I got 6 tablespoons.)
+That’s how I figured out to add 6 tablespoons of the mix to each smoothie.

 (This should be determined for your mix if you're using different ingredients than I do — and re-determined each time you change up what's in your mix.)

 At that point, I could then scale up the amounts of the individual ingredients to make a large batch of the mix.
-No matter how big a batch, I still know that 1/2 cup of the mix will put 1 serving of each superfood into a smoothie.
+No matter how big a batch, I still know that 6 tablespoons of the mix will put 1 serving of each superfood into a smoothie.
 Make sense?

 What about sweetening?

 Think about your smoothie base.
 If using raw milk, you may not need to sweeten because raw milk is sweet.
-If using yogurt, you'll probably want to sweeten.
-If using sweet fruits in the smoothie, reduce or eliminate sweetener.
-And so on.
+If using yogurt, you’ll probably want to sweeten.
+And if you’re using sweet fruits, reduce or eliminate sweetener.
+Etc. 🙂

 One day, when making my daily smoothie, I had a light bulb moment: Why not make a mix of all the dry superfoods I regularly add to our smoothies?
 Then I can dip into just one container when it’s time!
 That’s how our Superfood Smoothie Mix came to be.
 It’s so handy and it makes loading up smoothies really easy!
 And cuts down on the mess.
 Makes 12 servings.